danielkorkin/fabricpy/docs/api.rst

 API Reference
 =============

-This page contains the auto-generated API documentation for FabricPy.
+This page contains the auto-generated API documentation for fabricpy.

 Main Package
 ------------